Information Security Definitions and Information

 This is a person or server that is responsible for issuing commands to a botnet.

-A piece of software that is programed to secretly use a devices software to perform complex calculations in search of cryptocurrency.
+A piece of software that is programmed to secretly use a devices software to perform complex calculations in search of cryptocurrency.
 This malware degrades device performance by steals power, CPU cycles, and memory.

 This email is distributed to a wide number of people based on analytics collected by advertising agents such as Facebook and Google.
 This is not phishing.